Three kids jump rope outside on a sunny, warm day.

 With a rope and a plan (or 8), your kids are bound to have fun indoors or out.

-3 responses to “1 skipping rope, 8 fun activities
+3 responses to “1 rope, 8 fun jump rope games

 1. A suggestion for your High Jump game.
 Make a rope out of elastics by tying them together or purchase an elastic cord from the fabric store.
 It eliminates the trip hazard as the rope now moves with the child.
 It also allows you to have the rope go higher with the flexibility of the jumper pulling it down with their hand or leg.
 Us old-timers called this game “jumpsies”.